 Instructions: The COPS Office defines training as the teaching and learning activities carried out for the primary purpose of helping members of an organization other than your own acquire and apply the knowledge, skills, abilities, and attitudes needed by a particular job or organization.

 Training is driven by specific goals and objectives? it is not a single event but rather an ongoing process that requires continuous self-reflection and evaluation.
 Guides, webinars, articles, conference presentations, toolkits, podcasts, videos, blogs, and news feeds (to provide a few examples) can serve as support material in trainings or as standalone materials to increase knowledge, but on their own they are not defined as training by the COPS Office.
-Please select "yes" if any part of your project fits within the definition of training.
+Please select "yes" if any part of your project fits within the definition of training or "no" if no portion of your project fits within the definition of training.